Skip to main content

 To support WHO to scale the Basic Emergency Care program and achieve sustainable impact, we have worked with the WHO Academy to develop a condensed, interactive e-learning program, enabling the face-to-face part of the course to be focused on practical skills training and taken down from previously 5 to now 2 days – saving significant costs.

-We have also developed a training kit, called a Portable Learning Lab.
+To enable practice anywhere, we have also developed a training kit - the Emergency Care Learning Lab.
 The kit is ultra-portable, weighing only about 9 kilos.
 It is also ultra-affordable, being distributed on a not-for-profit basis through Laerdal Global Health to low-and medium-income countries.
 Costs is estimated to come down about 90% compared to equipment used today, to the extent equipment is available at all.

 The low cost also allows the individual hospitals to acquire their own training kit, enabling the important worksite refresher training.